Applicable laws for LIRAs and LIFs

 Employers whose activities are under provincial jurisdiction

 Where an employer's activities are not under federal jurisdiction, they are under provincial jurisdiction.
-The relevant province must then be determined.
+Once that is established, the relevant province must then be determined.

-If the province is Québec, the applicable law for LIRAs or LIFs is the Supplemental Pension Plans Act, which we administer.
+If the province is Québec, the specific applicable law for LIRAs or LIFs is the Supplemental Pension Plans Act, which is administered by Retraite Québec.

 For the other provinces or territories in Canada, consult the applicable laws and monitoring agencies responsible for those laws.